-Dental implants in Perth are available with Dr Carla who is experienced in single teeth and bridge implants.
-Cost of implants can be quite prohibitive, so Dr Carla ensures her fees are reasonable, and that patients have payment options to suit their needs.
+Dental implants Perth are available with Dr Carla who is experienced in single teeth and bridge implants.
+Dental implant prices and the cost of implants can be quite prohibitive, so Dentista Dental ensures our fees are reasonable, and that patients have payment options to suit their needs.

 Before dental implants were widely available, if you had any missing teeth your only options to replace them were a dental bridge, or a removable denture.
 While both are good options, they both come with limitations.
 Namely, the bridge requires the shaving down of the support teeth either side, and the denture requires removal after meals to clean, and removal overnight, and traps food and plaque underneath it.
 Additionally depending on the situation in the rest of your mouth, the denture or the bridge may not be possible.

 Dental Implants can offer a great way to replace a single missing tooth, or several missing teeth.
 They are widely considered the gold standard to remove a single missing tooth.

 Dentist Dr Carla Graneri (BDSc (Hons))

 Dr Carla has been putting the crowns on implants since 2011.
 Originally a graduate of the University of Western Australia, she graduated with honours back in 2009.
 She took the next step and began her implant surgery training at the Branemark Centre in Perth in 2017.
 She went on to complete the Master Clinician of Implantology program (GIDE) with Loma Linda University in California, USA in 2018.
 This course focused on bone and soft tissue grafting techniques.
 She is now studying a Diploma of Aesthetic Dentistry with Portsmouth University, UK.
 She is a strong believer in continuing education and continues to do training to refine her skills at every opportunity.

 Please take a look at our video about teeth implants Perth then we address some of the common questions related to a tooth implant Perth and the related cost of dental implants Perth.